enricozanardo/nabla/README.md

 - **Array Creation**: Create 1D and 2D arrays using vectors and matrices.
 - **Random Arrays**: Generate arrays with random numbers, including uniform and normal distributions.
 - **Arithmetic Operations**: Perform element-wise addition, subtraction, multiplication, and division.
-- **Mathematical Functions**: Apply functions like square root, exponential, sine, cosine, and logarithm to arrays.
+- **Mathematical Functions**: Apply functions like square root, exponential, sine, cosine, logarithm, and hyperbolic tangent to arrays.
 - **Array Reshaping**: Change the shape of arrays while maintaining data integrity.
 - **Indexing and Slicing**: Access and modify elements using indices and slices.
 - **Conditional Selection**: Filter arrays based on conditions.